If you've ever felt the frustration of managing multiple online accounts, whether…

 Through a charging dock connected to the register, you can power up the reader.

-The reader is small, portable, and accepts Contactless cards, chip and PIN, as well as Google and Apple Pay.
+The reader is small, portable, and accepts Contactless cards, chip-and-PIN, and Google and Apple Pay.
 Additionally, the reader works in conjunction with your smartphone.

 The Square iPad Stand

-Both Shopify and Square’s hardware is designed to work with the iPad as the main terminal for POS software.
+Both Shopify and Square’s hardware are designed to work with the iPad as the main POS terminal.

-So, predictably, both platforms provide versions of an iPad to enable setting up a cash register.
+So, predictably, both platforms provide iPad versions to set up a cash register.

 Square includes its iPad stand, card reader, and dock.
-On the same stand, you’ll find a USB hub, which allows you to conveniently and swiftly connect a variety of hardware.
+On the same stand, you’ll find a USB hub that lets you conveniently and quickly connect a variety of hardware.

-Additionally, it swivels; thus, customers enter their PIN via the iPad screen.
+Additionally, it swivels, allowing customers to enter their PIN on the iPad screen.
 Given the long cords, it becomes easier to select a spot in your store where to embed the stand.

 Lastly, to give you peace of mind regarding theft, the stand features security measures to secure the iPad in place on the counter.